-The Office of Student Services (OSS) provides a variety of student services for the SONDH from pre-admission to graduation and beyond.
-The services of this office include: responding to inquiries about application processes and UH deadlines for students, processing/tracking admissions, academic advisement, facilitation of scholarships/awards, monitoring progress toward degree and certification of graduation.
+The Office of Student Services (OSS) provides a variety of student services for NAWSON from pre-admission to graduation and beyond.
+The services of this office include: responding to inquiries about application processes and UH deadlines for students, processing/tracking admissions, academic advising, facilitation of scholarships/awards, monitoring progress toward degree, and certification of graduation.
 The OSS maintains students' records, i.e., CPR, active registered nurse licensure, and others required by clinical agencies affiliated with UHM nursing.
-The SONDH, via OSS has a collaborative arrangement with Castle Branch to maintain and monitor student's health records, i.e., records of immunization required by clinical agencies affiliated with UHM nursing programs.
+NAWSON, via OSS has a collaborative arrangement with CastleBranch to maintain and monitor student's health records, i.e., records of immunization required by clinical agencies affiliated with UHM nursing programs.